Recognizing dog avoidance behaviors and how to stop them.

 Avoidance behaviors are when your dog decides to stop doing the work, whatever you are working on, and decides to lay down, sit down or just refuse to budge.
-This can happen anywhere – at home, in the yard, on a walk.
+We call this leaving the classroom, and it can happen anywhere – at home, in the yard, or on a walk.
 This can even happen while out hunting.
 Basically, the dog just decides to stop trying.

 Some clients tell us that their dog is lazy or tired.
 But that is rarely the case.
 It is more likely that the dog is using avoidance to get out of doing work that he/she does not want to do.
 Here at Otter Tail Kennels, we call this lack of effort.
 And it is a behavior that must be corrected, or it will become a habitual behavior.